decsys/decsys/docs/docs/users/roadmap.md

 - Participant User Accounts
   - Requiring accounts to take surveys
   - Limit accounts / Invite usernames to take surveys
+- Remote Image Uploads
+  - Native Azure StorageAccount store (this will enable the use of CosmosDb for the main datastore)
 - Sharing Survey Administration between accounts
 - new Params Editor / ParamTypes